NagayoshiKotaro-wakayama-u/PartialConvolution/README.md

 # PartialConvolution

 ## generateToyData.py
-To generate ToyData run this command.
+To generate ToyData, run this command.
 `python generateToyData.py`
 Then 1500 training images and 100 validation images, 100 test images (and each mask images) are generated.